Package 'resmush'

 overwrite

 Logical.
-Should the file in file be overwritten?
-If TRUE suffix would be ignored.
+Should the input files be overwritten?
+If TRUE, suffix is ignored.

 progress